 In this Norton VPN review, we take you along as we look at the pros and cons of Norton Secure VPN.
 In particular, we’ve highlighted the factors that we don’t like.
 Not because we dislike Norton, LifeLock, or their Secure VPN, but because there are so many excellent VPN services to choose from.
 We hope that this review will be useful to you in your search for the VPN that best meets your unique needs.

 Norton Secure VPN Overview

-As a result of our Norton Secure VPN research and testing, we have learned the following.
+Below is an overview of our test results and research findings for this Norton Secure VPN review.
 We will, of course, cover each of these items in more detail during this review:

 Norton Secure VPN PROs:

 - Support for Windows, Mac, iOS, and Android

 - Norton keeps some logs

 - Limited number of countries and no control over which cities you connect to